-So, adding to the list I had created for my related Pioneer Nation keynote, I now give you over 70(!) of my favorite apps, recommended resources and systems to support you & your business.
+So, adding to the list I delivered in my 2014 Pioneer Nation keynote, I now give you an UPDATED list of over 70(!) of my favorite apps, recommended resources, and systems to support you & your business!

 Included in this directory:

 - Social Media

 - To-Do’s/Task Management + Team Collaboration

 - Travel Related for the Location Independent + VPN/DNS